-Jindal et al. 2018 used SMT based MT model for translation between English and Punjabi using three sets of parallel-sentence corpus achieving 0.8767 BLUE score [23].
+Jindal et al. 2018 used SMT based MT model for translation between English and Punjabi using three sets of parallel-sentence corpus achieving 0.8767 BLUE score [24].

 Mahata et al. 2018 implemented RNN encoder-decoder architecture to improve the quality of translation done by traditional SMT.
 English-Hindi parallel corpus from MTIL2017 was used as dataset to analyse the scores of phrase-pairs by a comparative experiment between two models.
-It was found that SMT performs fine for long sentences and NMT performs well for short sentences [24].
+It was found that SMT performs fine for long sentences and NMT performs well for short sentences [25].

-Pathak et al. 2019 exploited OpenNMT system architecture for English to Punjabi, English to Tamil, and English to Hindi translations.
-They observed the betterment of performance of NMT model with the growth in the training data and length of test sentences [25]
+Pathak et al. 2019 exploited OpenNMT system architecture for English to Punjabi, Tamil, and Hindi languages.
+They observed the betterment of performance of NMT model with the growth in the training data and length of test sentences [26].